matheus-crivellari/Poodle/readme.md

 ## Contributing
-Feel free to clone this repository and work on any feature you want, make a pull request and we will moderate your contribution and if needed we'll make it alive along with this project.
+Feel free to clone this repository and work on any feature you feel like, make a pull request and we will moderate your contribution and if we judge it's worth we'll make it live.